ClemoHe/e-ink/README.md

-# E-Ink Digital Clock Display
+# E-Ink Digital Clock & Weather Display

-A Python-based digital clock application for Waveshare 7.5-inch e-ink displays, designed to run on Raspberry Pi.
+A Python-based digital and analog clock with weather forecast for Waveshare 7.5-inch e-ink displays, designed for Raspberry Pi.

 ## Overview

-This project creates a dual-format clock display that shows both digital and analog time on an e-ink screen.
-The display updates every minute and is perfect for a low-power, always-on desktop clock.
+This project creates a dual-format clock display that shows both digital and analog time, plus a 3-day weather forecast, on an e-ink screen.
+The display updates every minute and is perfect for a low-power, always-on desktop clock or weather station.

 ## Features

 - **Digital Clock**: Clear time display in HH:MM format, positioned below the analog clock
-- **Analog Clock**: Traditional clock face with numbered hours (12, 3, 6, 9) and hour mark lines
+- **Analog Clock**: Traditional clock face with selectable hour marks (numbers or lines)
-- **Professional Design**: Properly centered layout with clock face numbers and hour markings
+- **Weather Forecast**: 3-day, 3-times-per-day forecast (morning, noon, evening) from OpenWeatherMap
+- **German Weekday Support**: Weekday names shown in German if locale is available
+- **Configurable via .env**: API key, location, and clock mark style set in `.env` file
 - **Low Power**: Optimized for e-ink displays with minimal power consumption
 - **Auto-refresh**: Updates every 60 seconds